Get the highlights in your inbox every week.

 In Python, the steps to get started with GUI programming are not terribly complex, but they do require the user to begin making some choices.
 By its nature as a general purpose programming language with interpreters available across every common operating system, Python has to be fairly agnostic as to the choices it presents for creating graphical user interfaces.

 Fortunately, there are many options available for programmers looking to create an easy way for users to interact with their programs.
-Bindings exist for several UI frameworks on a variety of platforms, including those native to Windows, Mac, and Linux, and many that will work across all three.
+Bindings exist for several UI frameworks on a variety of platforms, including those native to Linux, Windows, and Mac, and many that work across all three.

-Before we go any further, let me play devil's advocate for just a moment and ask: Does it really make sense for your application to have a traditional graphical user interface at all?
+Before going any further, be your own devil's advocate for a moment and ask: Does it really make sense for your application to have a traditional graphical user interface at all?
 For some programs, the answer is obvious.
 If your application is inherently graphical, and is either optimized for or just makes sense to be run locally on a single local machine, then yes, you probably should consider building a desktop GUI.
 Many times, this is made obvious by what you're designing.

-But for more general purpose programs, don't count out either the command line or a web interface just yet.
+But for general purpose programs, don't count out either the command line or a web interface.
 The command line offers many advantages—speed, remote access, reusability, scriptability, and control—which may be more important for your application's users than a graphical interface, and there are many libraries like Click, Cement, and Cliff that make it easier to design great command line programs.

 Still sure you want to build a GUI?
-Great, here are three fantastic open source libraries to get you started.
+Great, here are a few fantastic open source libraries to get you started.

 If there were a single package which might be called the "standard" GUI toolkit for Python, it would be Tkinter.
 Tkinter is a wrapper around Tcl/Tk, a popular graphical interface and language pairing first popularized in the early 90s.
 The advantage of choosing Tkinter is the vast number of resources, including books and code samples, as well as a large community of users who may be able to help you out if you have questions.
 Simple examples are easy to get started with and fairly human-readable.